In This Article

 - Add artificial lawn grass that is easy to remove and reuse when you relocate

-- Alternatively, if you have a closed balcony, you can opt for a rug
+- Alternatively, if you have a closed sit out design, you can opt for a rug

 - Install a vertical garden without drilling holes into the wall by attaching it to the back of a bench or build your very own movable one with this tutorial: